 Rabbi Selig STARR Family Tree

 Rabbi Selig STARR born Zelig STAROBINSKI (b.
 15 June 1893 Yanow or Yanaveh, Poland, d.
-2 Nov 1989 = 4 cheshvan 5750 Chicago pneumonia, buried Gate 125, Yanover Cemetery, Waldheim, Illinois, Gate 125, Lot 317, Row 3, Grave 4, Id no. 29243) son of David STAROBINSKY.
+2 Nov 1989 = 4 cheshvan 5750 Chicago pneumonia, buried Yanover Cemetery, Waldheim, Illinois, Gate 125, Lot 317, Row 3, Grave 4, Id no. 29243) son of David STAROBINSKY.
 (In the photo on the right taken around 1901, Selig is eight years old and is standing on the right next to his sister Rifka, grandfather Benjamin, and aunt Sarah.)

 He immigrated to the United States on the S. S. Latvia sailing from Danzig (14 July 1921) along with his widowed mother Guta Tova (Gertrude)

+He came to Chicago in 1921, and immediately became member of the faculty of Beth Medresh Latorah (Hebrew Theological College).
 At his Yeshivot in Europe there were very heated arguments for and against Hascalla.
 Rabbi Starr was very much in favor of the Hascalla, but still staunchly aligned with extreme traditional orthodoxy.

-At the same time, he wanted to gain American credentials so he pursued his Rabbi Selig Starr secular studies at the University of Chicago and received degrees of Ph.
-B (1928) from University of Chicago's College and Master of Arts (1930) for the Social Sciences Division.
-His dissertation in English History was entitled Exclusion Bills of the 1679-1681.
-Rabbi Starr met up with his English teacher with whom he had started studying upon arrival in Chicago, presumably as part of immigrant group study at the University of Chicago, the teacher of course having expressed amazement at his progress.
+At the same time he pursued his Rabbi Selig Starr secular studies at the University of Chicago and received degrees of Ph.
+B (1928) from University of Chicago's College. and Master of Arts (1930) for the Social Sciences Division.
+His dissertation in English history was entitled "Exclusion Bills of the 1679-1681".
+Rabbi Starr met up with his English teacher?with whom he had started studying upon arrival in Chicago, presumably as part of immigrant group study?at UC, the teacher of course having expressed amazement at his progress.

 He obtained U.S. citizenship, on 16 May 1929.
 The 1930 census shows he lived on 3619 Douglas Boulevard in Chicago's 24th ward along with his daughters Muriel and Jean, his wife Pearl and her step-mother Nettie COHEN.
-He continued to express his patriotism throughout his life.
-For example, had the minhag (tradition) of saying Shir Hamalot before the grace after meals on Thanskgiving because as an American he felt it was a sort of chag.

 Rabbi STARR was also the spiritual leader of Congregation Beth Joseph South Shore (5433 W. Jackson Boulevard).

-Selig Starr Rabbi Selig STARR enumerated "Ten Modern Important Commandments" for his students and family.
+Rabbi Selig STARR enumerated "Ten Modern Important Commandments" for his students and family.
 They were as follows:

 1. Remember to embrace equally all the three fundamentally Jewish loves: Ahavas Hashem, Ahavas Torah and Avahas Yisroel.